lzhangbj/DualVar/README.md

-# The code is not well organized.
-We are still working on this.
-Feel free to clone it for reference.

-## Official implementation for paper "How Incomplete is Contrastive Learning for Self-supervised Video Recognition?
-An Inter-intra Variant Dual Representation Method"
+## Official implementation for BMVC 2021 poster paper "Inter-intra Variant Dual Representations for Self-supervised Video Recognition"
-Contrastive learning has proven to be effective in self-supervised learning.
+Contrastive learning applied to self-supervised representation learning has seen a resurgence in deep models.
 In this paper, we find that existing contrastive learning based solutions for self-supervised video recognition focus on inter-variance encoding but ignore the intra-variance existing in clips within the same video.
-We thus propose to learn dual representations for each clip which (1) encode intra-variance through a shuffle and rank pretext task; (2) encode inter-variance through a temporal coherent contrastive loss.
-Experiment results show our method plays an important role in balancing inter and intra variance and brings consistent performance gains on multiple backbones and contrastive learning frameworks.
-Integrated with SimCLR and pretrained on Kinetics-400, our method achieves 82.0% and 51.2% downstream finetuning classification accuracy on UCF101 and HMDB51 test sets respectively and 46.1% video retrieval accuracy on UCF101, outperforming both pretext-task based and contrastive learning based counterparts.
+We thus propose to learn dual representations for each clip which (\romannumeral 1) encode intra-variance through a shuffle-rank pretext task; (\romannumeral 2) encode inter-variance through a temporal coherent contrastive loss.
+Experiment results show that our method plays an essential role in balancing inter and intra variances and brings consistent performance gains on multiple backbones and contrastive learning frameworks.
+Integrated with SimCLR and pretrained on Kinetics-400, our method achieves $\textbf{82.0\%}$ and $\textbf{51.2\%}$ downstream classification accuracy on UCF101 and HMDB51 test sets respectively and $\textbf{46.1\%}$ video retrieval accuracy on UCF101, outperforming both pretext-task based and contrastive learning based counterparts.

 ![Overview](asset/overview.png)